terlar/fish-tank/README.md

 # fish-tank
-A small test framework for [fish](https://github.com/fish-shell/fish-shell) that helps you create species (specs) and observe them in the tank (run).
+A small test framework for [fish](https://github.com/fish-shell/fish-shell) that helps you create species (specs) and observe their behavior in the tank (run).

 ## Install